HuiGuanLab/IMG/README.md

 ## Citation

-If you find IMG useful for your project or research, welcome to 🌟 this repo
+If you find IMG useful for your project or research, welcome to 🌟 this repo.